usnistgov/jarvis/jarvis/sklearn/README.rst

 examples

-    folder with an example POSCAR file and an example file to get descriptors
+    folder with an example POSCAR file and an example script to get descriptors